AlexanderEpolite/node-radio-server/README.md

 ## Non-WS Music
 How I initially designed this wasn't great.
 You can use the WebSocket (default) to send the entire audio file, or use an external HTTP(S) server to tell users where to get files.
-That, however, requires some additional setup:
+That, however, requires some additional setup.
+If you need help with this part, email me (link in my GitHub profile), it is somewhat complicated:

 First, have the music you want in subdirectories, then copy the `createRemoteResourceFile.js` in the root of this repository to the root of the `url_base` in the config.json file.
 Note: this only searches one directory from the current one.